 When to Start Improving Credit

-It’s best to start working on your credit score as soon as you make the decision to purchase a house.
+It’s ideal to start working on your credit score as soon as you make the decision to purchase a house.
 The more time you have available, the easier it will be for you to make changes and ensure they appear on your credit reports.
 Some of the ways to improve your credit score may take a couple of months or longer to make a difference, so starting immediately and giving yourself at least a few months can enable you to fix the credit score before you start looking for a mortgage.

 Fix Any Issues on Credit Reports